GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 #### Configure variables

-Then make sure you have configured the correct values for the following variables, by editing the defaults in `variables.tf` or providing a `terraform.tfvars` file (preferred):
+Then make sure you have configured the correct values for the following variables by editing  providing a `terraform.tfvars` file:

 - `billing_account`
   an object containing the id of your billing account, derived from the Cloud Console UI or by running `gcloud beta billing accounts list`, and the id of the organization owning it, or `null` to use the billing account in isolation